contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 ```

-Let us create two containers on each group network and check whether they are able to ping each other or not.
-By default, Contiv allows connectivity between groups under same network.
+Let's create two containers, one on each group network, and check whethere they are able to ping each other or not.
+By default, Contiv allows connectivity between groups under the same network.

 ```
 [vagrant@legacy-swarm-master ~]$ docker run -itd --net="epgA/TestTenant" --name=AContainer contiv/alpine sh